Time is pressing, 20 years after Burkinabe journalist’s murder

 Still under judicial control

 After the 5 December hearing, François Compaoré’s lawyers issued a statement claiming that the judicial control had been “lifted” and that there were now “no restrictions on his movements,” implying that he could leave France at any time.
 RSF is in a position to deny this.
-The 5 December ruling confirms that François Compaoré is still subject to French judicial control.
+The 5 December ruling confirms that François Compaoré is still subject to French judicial control and therefore cannot leave the country.

 But an extradition will take time.
 His lawyers have already decided to appeal to the court of cassation.
 After the appeal’s rejection by the court of cassation, the French government would have to issue an order for his extradition, following which his lawyers could make a final appeal to the Council of State.